tiago4maral/allium-take-home/allium/README.md

 Unix timestamp and the price.
 Then, we convert the Unix timestamps into ISO8601 format because this is closer to the format you guys already use in Allium tables.

-- Then, in create_table, we create the table for PostgreSQL.
-We are storing everything into token_prices table.
+- Then, in 'create_table', we create the table for PostgreSQL.
+We are storing everything in token_prices table.
-We are adding token_address, chain_id, price - numeric format, with 18 number after decimal, and timestamp of that price.
+We are adding token_address, chain_id, price - numeric format, with 18 numbers after the decimal, and the timestamp of that price.
 We also create indexes based on token_address and chain_ID (idx_token_chain), since they are always together, and timestamp as well.

 ### enriched_transfers.sql
 - Here we have the DBT model, getting 'erc20_token_transfers' and 'token_prices' tables from the provided